 Professional Organizations for Careers in Human Services

-Guided by principles of social justice advocacy, collaboration and accountability, the organization strives to meet its mission of strengthening the human services community.
-It accomplished this through promoting professional development and certification opportunities to its members and adopting a set of national standards for ethics for human services professionals.
-The organization also offers awards and scholarships and publishes the Journal of Human Services and a quarterly newsletter.
+- National Organization for Human Services: Guided by principles of social justice advocacy, collaboration, and accountability, this organization strengthens the human services community by promoting professional development and certification opportunities.
+The organization sets industry standards, offers awards and scholarships, and publishes the Journal of Human Services.

 How to Pay for a Master's in Human Services Degree

-There are numerous financial aid programs available to students in a human service master's program.
-All prospective students should start by filling out a FAFSA form online to determine grant eligibility at the federal level.
-Many scholarships require that students complete the FAFSA form before they are eligible to receive additional scholarships.
-Below you'll find a list of scholarship options for human services students:
+Attending a master's in human services program creates a significant financial investment.
+Each prospective student should start by filling out a FAFSA form to determine aid eligibility at the federal and state levels.
+Many scholarships require students to complete FAFSA forms before they are eligible to receive additional scholarships.
+Below, you'll find some scholarship options for human services students:

 There are several human services scholarships that students can apply for.
-The David C. Maloney Scholarship, the Harold McPheeters Scholarship and the Davis Putter Scholarship are all available to eligible students.
+The David C. Maloney Scholarship, the Harold McPheeters Scholarship, and the Davis Putter Scholarship are all available to eligible candidates.

-Some schools offer their own department-based scholarships to human services students.
-For example, California State university and other bay-area schools sponsor the New Leader Scholarship that is awarded to students enrolled in a human services master's program.
+Some schools offer department-based scholarships to human services students.
+For example, California State University and other Bay Area schools sponsor the New Leader Scholarship for students enrolled in human services master's programs.